Ratchet-tools/Test/README.md

 ## <a id="clonevfrepo">Clone Visual Flow repository</a>

-  Prepare working directory on your target server where installation scripts will be downloaded to.
+  Prepare <a id="workdir">__working directory__</a> on your target server where installation scripts will be downloaded to.
 The Visual Flow application will be installed on the same machine.
 Navigate to working directory and perform Clone (or download) the [Minikube branch from Visual-Flow-deploy repository](https://github.com/ibagroup-eu/Visual-Flow-deploy/tree/minikube) using following command:

 ```bash